hmcts/pip-data-management/README.md

 ## Features and Functionality

-- Uploading/retrieval/deletion of publications into the service
+- Uploading/retrieval/deletion of publications into the service.
 - Interfacing with local or hosted Postgres instances for metadata and retrieval and Azure Blob Storage for raw files.
 - Parsing and validation of ingested json files.
 - Flyway for database modifications via SQL ingestion.